 --binlog-format=MIXED) when setting up cluster replication.
-See Section 18.6, “MySQL Cluster Replication”, for more information.
+See Section 18.6, “NDB Cluster Replication”, for more information.

-Replication using global transaction identifiers (GTIDs) is not compatible with MySQL Cluster, and is not supported in MySQL Cluster NDB 7.3 or MySQL Cluster NDB 7.4.
+Replication using global transaction identifiers (GTIDs) is not compatible with NDB Cluster, and is not supported in NDB Cluster 7.3 or NDB Cluster 7.4.
 Do not enable GTIDs when using the

-NDBstorage engine, as this is very likely to cause problems including failure of MySQL Cluster Replication.
+NDBstorage engine, as this is very likely to cause problems including failure of NDB Cluster Replication.

 for more information relating to limitations on transaction